 Applying for promotion is an important part of your career!
 Faculty Affairs and Development (FAD) wants to make sure everyone is prepared and successful with their application for promotion.

-Below is some information to help guide you through the process.
+Below is information to help guide you through the process.
 Click the (+) for more information on each topic.

 Once you have made the decision to apply for promotion and/or tenure, the first step is to complete a Registration Form.
-Every year, registration begins on March 1 and ends May 1 (or the first working day of those months).
+Each year, registration begins on March 1 and ends May 1 (or the first working day of those months).

 A critical part of your application is your School of Medicine CV.